Frequently Asked Questions

 My budget is tight.
 Are your services even an option for me?

 Don’t assume that a tight budget means that you will be unable to afford editing or coaching services.
 I can intervene with texts on a variety of levels.
 For example, perhaps it might be helpful for me to read a chapter that you are finding difficult, but not the whole book manuscript.
 Or I could do a manuscript evaluation, but not a line edit.
-Or many clients find short 30-minute coaching sessions useful and affordable.
+Many clients find short 30-minute coaching sessions useful and affordable.
 Please be in touch and we can discuss your budget and what services it could cover.
 If you are employed at a college or university, your school might also have funding available to pay for these types of services.
+I’m happy to advise on this as well!

 Why should I hire you over someone else?